phanakata/ML_for_kirigami_design/README.md

 3. A simple jupyter notebook to perform predictions with scikit-learn package is avalaible in `models/simple/simple_machine_learning.ipynb`

+This package is still under developement.
 More features (e.g., search algorithm with TensorFlow code) will be added soon.

 ## Authors
 Paul Hanakata